Farm dairy operators and milk harvesters

 Chemicals used in farm dairies

 Chemicals used in a farm dairy, such as detergents and sanitisers, are known as "dairy maintenance compounds".
 These must be approved by MPI.
 The label should state that the chemical has been approved by MPI for use in farm dairies.

 What to do if you suspect milk is contaminated

 If you're concerned that milk in your bulk milk tank may be contaminated in any way, you must:

 - remove the milk from the vat as soon as possible.

 Milk in the bulk milk tank is assumed to be safe, suitable, and available for collection unless steps have been taken to disable collection.
 Such steps might include:

 As well as the routine testing of tankers and individual farm milk supplies by dairy companies, MPI operates a national programme to monitor chemical residues and contaminants in milk on farms.
-This programme screens for more than 300 compounds.
+This programme screens for more than 500 compounds.
 Any detection of chemicals above acceptable limits has serious consequences for both the individual supplier and the company processing the milk.